Vetelys/Groceries-app/README.md

 # Groceries-app
-Android app to keep a shopping list, save recipes and import ingredients from the recipes to the shopping list
+Android app to keep a shopping list, save recipes and import ingredients from the recipes to the shopping list Recipes and products are kept on a local sqlite database.

 ## Shopping list
 ![kuva](https://user-images.githubusercontent.com/48647132/149255893-f962e2a5-452d-4a4f-9573-7a88af8bd78e.png)